-Welcome to the NFB Krafters Division class proposals Page.
+Welcome to the NFB Krafters Division teachers Page.

 Here you can sign up to teach a class.
-Use the links below to sign up to teach a Telephone, zoom class, or an email class.
+Use the links below to sign up to teach a Telephone, zoom, or an email class.

 Hello to all teachers, or new potential teachers

 If you are considering or have decided to teach a class on Krafters Korner you may find the information below helpful.

 How do I know if the class I am thinking of teaching is something others might wish to learn about??